mozilla/pkipolicy/rootstore/policy.md

 9.  the point-in-time date, for those that are for a point in time;
 10. the date the report was issued (which will necessarily be after the end date or point-in-time date);
-11. all incidents (section 2.4) occuring, open, or closed during the audit period, or a statement that the auditor is unaware of any;
+11. all incidents (as defined in section 2.4) that occurred or were still open/unresolved at any time during the audit period, or a statement that the auditor is unaware of any;
 12. the facility site locations that were examined (e.g. Toronto datacenter);
     and
 13. For ETSI, a statement to indicate if the audit was a full audit, and which